KarimKabbara00/Mental-Math-Game/README.md

 The possible operations are addition, subtraction, multiplication, and division.
 The numbers are randomized for each player.
 The player must input the correct answer to gain a point.

+When the game starts, the yellow LED is activated indicating that the player may enter their answer.
+If a player answers a question correctly, the green LED is activated, and a the buzzer plays a sound.
+Similarly, if a player answers a question incorrectly, the red LED and the buzzer are activated.

 First player to 3 points wins the game!

 ### Input tutorial: